Jafea7/ctbrec-debian/README.md

 `reclean.py` uses the server API Python script provided by **Scooter**.

-By default this step is the last in post-processing and the factors required for a JSON file to be removed are:
+By default this step should be the last in post-processing and the factors required for a JSON file to be removed are:
 - the media file does not exist;
 - the status of the recording was `FINISHED`.